Romani people: Culture

-The traditional Romanies place a high value on the extended family.
+Traditional Romanis place a high value on the extended family.
 Traditionally, virginity is essential in unmarried women.
-However, Eastern European Roma are more likely to find it acceptable for girls to have sex before marriage compared to other Eastern Europeans.
-Both men and women usually marry young; there has been controversy in several countries over the Romani practice of child marriage.
+Eastern European Romanis are more likely to find it acceptable for girls to have sex before marriage versus other Eastern Europeans.
+Roma usually marry young; the Romani practice of child marriage created controversy in several countries.
 Romani law amongst some Roma, particularly the Kalaidzhi, establishes that the man's family must pay a bride price to the bride's parents, but only traditional families still follow it.

-Once married, the woman joins the husband's family, where her main job is to tend to her husband's and her children's needs and take care of her in-laws.
-The power structure in the traditional Romani household has at its top the oldest man or grandfather, and men, in general, have more authority than women.
-Women gain respect and power as they get older.
+Once married, the woman joins the husband's family, where her role is to tend to her husband and her children and care for her in-laws.
+In the traditional Romani household the oldest man or grandfather is head of the household, while men have more authority than women.
+Women gain respect and power as they age.
 Young wives begin gaining authority once they have children.

 Traditionally, as can be seen on paintings and photos, some Romani men wear shoulder-length hair and a mustache, as well as an earring.
-Romani women generally have long hair, and Xoraxane Romani women often dye it blonde with henna.
+Romani women generally have long hair, and Xoraxane Romani women often dye hair blonde with henna.